-BESIDES EMORY-AT-OXFORD, Emory University comprises the following divisions:
+BESIDES OXFORD COLLEGE, Emory University comprises the following divisions:

-1. THE COLLEGE OF ARTS AND SCIENCES, whose four-year curriculum leads to the degrees of Bachelor of Arts and Bachelor of Science, and in which students desiring to enter one of Emory's graduate or professional schools may complete requirements for admission to those schools.
-In the College is also the Division of Teacher Education, with a full professional program extending through a fifth year in the Graduate School.

-A high school graduate who has taken no college work may enter only the College of Arts and Sciences or Emory-at-Oxford.

-- 2. THE SCHOOL OF BUSINESS ADMINISTRATION, which offers a two-year undergraduate course leading to the degree of Bachelor of Business Administration, and a graduate program leading to the degree of Master of Business Administration.
+- 1. EMORY COLLEGE, whose four-year curriculum leads to the degrees of Bachelor of Arts and Bachelor of Science, and in which students desiring to enter one of Emory's graduate or professional schools may complete requirements for admission to those schools.
+In the College is also the DIVISION OF TEACHER EDUCATION, with a full professional program extending through a fifth year in the Graduate School. - A high school graduate who has taken no college work may enter only Emory College or Oxford College. - 2.
+THE SCHOOL OF BUSINESS ADMINISTRATION, which offers a two-year undergraduate course leading to the degree of Bachelor of Business Administration, and a graduate program leading to the degree of Master of Business Administration.
 Minimum entrance requirements: for the B.B.A., two years of college work; for the M.B.A., a bachelor's degree. - 3.
 THE SCHOOL OF DENTISTRY, which offers a four-year course leading to the degree of Doctor of Dental Surgery and a graduate program leading to the Master of Science in Dentistry.
 Minimum entrance requirement: two years of college work for the D.D.S.; for the M.S.D., a degree in dentistry. - 4.
 THE GRADUATE SCHOOL OF ARTS AND SCIENCES, which offers work leading to the master's degree and the Doctor of Philosophy degree in various specializations.
-Included in the Graduate School is the Division of Librarianship, which offers a professional program leading to a master's degree.
-Minimum entrance requirements: a bachelor's degree. - 5.
-THE SCHOOL OF LAW, which has both day and evening divisions.
-It offers a three-year course leading to the professional degree of Bachelor of Laws, to which the minimum entrance requirement is three years of college work, and a graduate program leading to the degree of Master of Laws, to which the minimum entrance requirement is a Bachelor of Laws.
-It also offers the nonprofessional degree of Bachelor of Arts in Law, which may be awarded after a student has done from one to two years' work in the school. - THE SCHOOL OF MEDICINE, which offers a four-year course leading to the degree of Doctor of Medicine.
+Included in the Graduate School is the Division of Librarian-ship, which offers a professional program leading to a master's degree.
+Minimum entrance requirement: a bachelor's degree. - 5.
+The School of Law, which has both day and evening divisions.
+It offers a three-year course leading to the professional degree of Doctor of Law (J.D.), to which the minimum entrance requirement is four years of college work, and a graduate program leading to the degree of Master of Laws, to which the minimum entrance requirement is a degree in law. - 6.
+THE SCHOOL OF MEDICINE, which offers a four-year course leading to the degree of Doctor of Medicine.
 Minimum entrance requirement: three years of college work. - 7.
-THE SCHOOL OF NURSING, which offers programs leading to the degree of Bachelor of Science in Nursing and to the degree of Master of Nursing.
+THE SCHOOL OF NURSING, which offers programs leading to the degrees of Bachelor of Science in Nursing (minimum entrance requirement: two years of college) and Master of Nursing.
 The M.N. program is for qualified graduates of accredited collegiate programs in nursing. - 8.
-THE SCHOOL OF THEOLOGY, which offers a three-year course leading to the degree of Bachelor of Divinity, and a two-year (six-quarter) course leading to the Master of Christian Education degree.
+THE SCHOOL OF THEOLOGY, which offers a three-year course leading to the degree of Bachelor of Divinity. and a two-year (six-quarter) course leading to the Master of Christian Education degree.
 Minimum entrance requirement: a bachelor's degree.